 Your hotel in Spean Bridge

 A longstanding favourite of ours, your hotel in Spean Bridge is a family-owned gem in one of the Highlands’ most picturesque spots.
 You’ll be met by the charming owners on arrival, tea and homemade scones at the ready, and escorted to the cosy guest lounge, where real log fires crackle amidst wooden walls adorned with shelves carrying an array of books for your endless perusing.
 Rooms are simple, yet the home-cooked dinner and breakfast always leaves a lasting impression.

-Day eight – All Aboard the Jacobite Steam Train!
+Day Nine – All Aboard the Jacobite Steam Train!

 An undoubted holiday highlight awaits today: after breakfast, take the short train journey to Fort William in time to meet the world-famous Jacobite steam train, known better to some as the Hogwarts Express from the Harry Potter motion pictures.
 You’ll love the trip from Fort William to Mallaig, traversing the majestic Glenfinnan Viaduct, at whose visitor centre the train stops so you can stretch your legs and admire the structure from below.
 Stirring stuff!

 Upon arrival at Mallaig, it’s a two-minute walk to reach the ferry terminal, where you board the ferry for a short crossing to Armadale on the Isle of Skye.
-Here, you’ll be met by private transfer and taken on a short but scenic route through the south of the island and back across the superb Skye Bridge to Kyle of Lochalsh, and on to Eilan Donan Castle for a stop at this most picturesque of Scottish castles.
+Here, you’ll be met by private transfer and taken on a whistle-stop tour of the highlights of what is arguably Scotland’s most picturesque island, before heading back across the superb Skye Bridge to Kyle of Lochalsh and onwards to Plockton.

-After a day’s travel, you’ll be ready to relax at your next hotel, in another quaint Highland village.
+After a day’s travel, you’ll be ready to relax at your next hotel, in this quaint Highland village.

 Your hotel in Plockton